authzed/docs/docs/spicedb/feature-overview.md

 ## API Entrypoint

 The API entrypoint is the primary means of running SpiceDB for production deployments.
-It can serve the its API over gRPC or JSON via HTTP and has configuration for data persistence and various aspects of performance.
+It can serve its API over gRPC or JSON via HTTP and has configuration for data persistence and various aspects of performance.

 ### Architecture